-More and more organizations are using an internal auditing process to identify improvement opportunities.
+Organizations use an internal auditing process to ensure consistency in practice and to identify improvement opportunities.

 Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.